 However, these are invasive procedures associated with serious complications, carrying a risk of intracranial hemorrhage similar to or higher than that of ITP due to neonatal thrombocytopenia.
 Further, platelets are often clumped, leading to spuriously low platelet count and unnecessary cesarean delivery.

-TTP is a medical emergency, and prompt recognition and immediate initiation of plasma exchange is necessary.
+Thrombotic thrombocytopenic purpura (TTP) is a medical emergency, and prompt recognition and immediate initiation of plasma exchange is necessary.
 Until plasma exchange is instituted, fresh frozen plasma should be administered.

 Plasma exchange therapy, introduced 30 years ago, has dramatically improved the prognosis for patients with TTP.
 Current mortality rates remain approximately 20%, compared with the greater than 90% mortality rate observed before the advent of plasma exchange therapy.